GLFC-WET/SpruceBudworm_StreamMicrobiome/README.md

 # Spruce Budworm Stream Microbiome Repository
-This repository contains the code used for the publication McCaig et al 2024
+This repository contains the code used for the publication McCaig et al in prep